marlek/laravel-automigrate/README.md

                 array('package', 'marlek/some-package'),
                 array('package', 'marlek/example-package'),
                 array('bench', 'marlek/another-example'),
+                array('path', 'path/to/migrations_folder'),
             )
         );

-`package` key means that your package is in vendor directory (third-party package) and `bench` key means it's a package in you workbench directory.
+`package` key means that your package is in vendor directory (third-party package), `bench` key means it's a package in you workbench directory, and a `path` key means it's a directory containing your migrations.

 Finally, the only thing left to do is run the command to migrate your database